Little Hatherden

 Little Hatherden is a small village in the civil parish of Hatherden in the Test Valley district of Hampshire, England.
 It is in the civil parish of Tangley.
 Its nearest town is Andover, which lies approximately 4 miles (6.3 km) south from the village.

+An unusual registered charity is located in the village: a goat animal therapy centre, called The Three Bees Project.

+The historic Benchmark Cottage is located in the village.